Particular/docs.particular.net/nservicebus/upgrades/encryption-key-identifiers.md

  * [NServiceBus 5.1.5](https://github.com/Particular/NServiceBus/releases/tag/5.1.5)
  * [NServiceBus 5.2.9](https://github.com/Particular/NServiceBus/releases/tag/5.2.9)

 To deploy this fix throughout a system, first upgrade endpoints with the latest versions of NServiceBus, then update endpoint configurations.
-Optionally, also want to generate new encryption keys.
+Optionally, also generate new encryption keys.

 ### Upgrade endpoints